kaw393939/eaikw/src/blog/dont-let-ai-make-you-lazy-staying-sharp.md

 title: "Don't Let AI Make You Lazy: A Practical Guide to Staying Sharp"
 description: "Microsoft Research found three barriers that kill critical thinking with AI: awareness, motivation, and ability.
 Here's how to overcome each one and maintain your cognitive edge."
 date: 2025-11-27
-tags: ["AI", "critical thinking", "productivity", "skills", "career development"]
+tags: ["AI", "critical thinking", "productivity", "skills", "career development", "AI tools", "cognitive fitness"]
+keywords: ["AI critical thinking tactics", "stay sharp with AI", "AI cognitive skills", "AI overreliance prevention", "critical thinking checklist", "AI skill development", "cognitive fitness AI", "AI work strategies"]
+excerpt: "41% of workers don't think critically with AI.
+Three barriers prevent it: awareness, motivation, ability.
+Complete guide with checklists, workflows, and weekly practice routines."
 ---

 Last month, I watched a marketing director in one of my EverydayAI training sessions copy a ChatGPT output directly into a client presentation.
 No edits.
 No fact-checking.
 No critical evaluation.